-The Creative Labs Pebbles (link to check the price on Amazon) are USB computer speakers that have a single 2″ driver.
+The Creative Labs Pebbles (link to check the price on Amazon) are USB computer speakers that each have a single 2″ driver.

 Note that these speakers are a stereo pair.
 Like stereo headphones, there is a single driver for each audio channel.

-There are several types of headphone and loudspeaker drivers that utilize different design and working principles to convert audio into sound.
+There are several types of headphone and loudspeaker drivers that utilize different designs and working principles to convert audio into sound.

 The most common driver type, by far, is the moving-coil dynamic driver.

 The Moving-Coil Driver

-The moving-coil driver converts audio signal into sound waves via principles of electromagnetism.
+The moving-coil driver converts audio signals into sound waves via principles of electromagnetism.